dickosmad/AdventOfJs_Challenges/challenge-2/Readme.md

 When products are in your cart, you should be able to increase and decrease the quantity.
 A user should not be able to mark the quantity as a negative number.
 If the quantity goes down to 0, the user will have the option to delete or remove the product from their cart entirely.
-Tax is based on the state of Tennessee sales tax: 0.0975
+Tax is based on the state of Paris sales tax: 0.20

-Need some support on this challenge?
-Join the Learn Build Teach Discord community.
-We have a separate channel set up specifically for the Advent of JavaScript.